-

 Please use caution and watch for trucks and construction vehicles entering or exiting the work zone throughout the construction limits.
 Work will occur Monday through Saturday from 7 a.m. to 5 p.m.
 Please use caution and be aware of workers and flaggers in the area.

-Greenbrook Boulevard is expected to be closed in Summer 2025 to construct the south portion of the Greenbrook Boulevard intersection.
-During this time no traffic will be permitted on Greenbrook Boulevard between SR 70 and Skip Jack Loop in either direction.
-The north side of Greenbrook Boulevard and SR 70 will remain open.
+Uihlein Road is expected to be closed in September 2025 to construct the north portion of the Uihlein Road roundabout.
+During this time no traffic will be permitted on Uihlein Road between SR 70 and Sapphire Point Drive in either direction.
 A complete detour and message boards will be provided in advance of the closure being implemented.

 -